Real-Time Dam Levels

 Catchment & Hydrological Impact

 Fed primarily by the Moorabool River East Branch, this reservoir plays a critical role in the South East Coast (Victoria) drainage division.
 Managing the flow from the Moorabool River East Branch ensures that downstream agricultural zones receive consistent supply.
-Catchment dynamics in the South East Coast (Victoria) are deeply influenced by the retention capacity of Korweinguboora Reservoir.
+The South East Coast (Victoria) region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance